Create a Digital Narrative with Adobe Express

 When you export the final product as a video, Adobe Express will stitch together those narrated slides into a complete MP4 video file, which can then be submitted or embedded wherever needed.

 Step 1.
-Make a free Adobe Express account.
+Go To Adobe Express

 Step 2.
-Start a new blank video project.
+Start a new blank video project

 Most digital narratives or short videos should be a 16:9 ratio at 1920 pixels wide by 1080 pixels high.
 You can start a canvas at these dimensions multiple different ways from the home screen of Adobe Express, but I recommend the following: